abra-code/replay/README.md

 but the printed output will still be preserved as A, B, C. This implies that that output of C will be delayed if B is taking long to finish.

-The format of streamed/piped commands is one command per line (not plist of json!), as follows:
+The format of streamed/piped actions is one action per line (not plist of json!), as follows:
 - ignore whitespace characters at the beginning of the line, if any
 - action and options come first in square brackets, e.g.: [clone], [move], [delete], [create file] [create directory]
 - the first character following the closing square bracket ']' is used as a field delimiter for the parameters to the action